Alaskan Malamute Breed Summary

 |Common health issues||Hip Dysplasia (HD), Eye Disorders including hereditary cataracts, Cone Degeneration (CD), Alaskan Malamute Polyneuropathy (AMPN), Epilepsy, Gastric torsion/bloat, Chondrodysplasia (dwarfism), Coat funk/alopecia X|

 |Other Names||Malamute, Mal, Mally|

-Though these massive doggies are first seen as intimidating, with tremendous strength and endurance, they are actually big old softies.
+Though these massive dogs are first seen as intimidating, with tremendous strength and endurance, they are actually big old softies.
 Alaskan Malamutes regard everyone, family or stranger, as their friend but because of this, they don’t make the greatest guard dog.
-What they do need however, is plenty of space to run around in both for exercise and fun (making them highly unsuitable for living in apartments), this will help them to avoid becoming bored and restless.
+What they do need, however, is plenty of space to run around in both for exercise and fun helping them to avoid becoming bored and restless (making them highly unsuitable for living in apartments).
 Another thing to consider is that because they have high independence, they will often come off as stubborn or stupid, if not adequately trained.
 But if trained and cared for correctly, you could soon have a big friendly (and very fluffy) giant as your best friend, who will give you years of joy and happiness.